awsdocs/aws-cloud9-user-guide/doc_source/sample-java.md

    If successful, the output contains the Maven version number\.
 If Maven is already installed, skip ahead to step 4 in this procedure to use Maven to generate a new Java project in your environment\.

 1. Install Maven by using the terminal to run the following commands\.

-These commands get information about the package repository where Maven is stored, and then use this information to install Maven\.
+   For Amazon Linux, the following commands get information about the package repository where Maven is stored, and then use this information to install Maven\.

    ```
    sudo wget http://repos.fedorapeople.org/repos/dchen/apache-maven/epel-apache-maven.repo -O /etc/yum.repos.d/epel-apache-maven.repo